 At Paul Green, we know that the environment is influenced by the decisions we make.
 Because of this, we only use ethical materials in our shoes.
 We never process real fur, or leather from endangered species.
 Instead, we use printed and embossed leather to achieve the look of exotic leathers.
 We only use shearling, merino, and sheep wool from non-mulesing farms, faux fur made of synthetic fibers, and vegan liner materials for the warm, lined designs in our collections.
 By doing so, our goal is to ensure that our products meet the needs of our customers and our environmental standards.

 The Green Box

-We know that packing of any kind is not environmentally-friendly.
+We know that packing of any kind is not eco-friendly.
 Nevertheless, packaging is essential to transport our products to their destination unharmed.
-We are working continuously to minimize the environmental impact of our packaging, and keep that impact as low as possible.
+We are working continuously to minimize the environmental impact of our packaging and to keep that impact as low as possible.
 Because of this, we only use FSC-certified paper for our packaging.
-All of the cardboard and paper we use comes from PEFC-certified suppliers, and is printed using water-soluble ink.
+All of the cardboard and paper we use comes from PEFC-certified suppliers and is printed using water-soluble ink.
 That means our boxes are already 100% recyclable.

 Respect for nature & the environment

 Comprehensive testing: Our certificates

 Before a shoe leaves our factory, it is carefully checked for the quality of its finish and its impact on the environment.
 We work with external testing institutions to confirm that our shoes meet the highest standards for sustainability and quality.
 That’s how we guarantee our customers that they can trust in their shoes – knowing they’ll take them wherever their paths lead.

 Since December 2023, we have been a member of the Leather Working Group (LWG), a multi-stakeholder organization committed to reviewing and improving environmental standards in the leather industry.
 Our LWG membership affirms our commitment to transparent and sustainable practices.